TheRaphael0000/tahm-ken.ch/readme.md

 or use it on https://tahm-ken.ch/

 ## todo
-- [ ] add tooltips for the challenges, idea from PureImplosion on Reddit
-- [ ] filter out champions in compositions, idea from DOOGLAK on Reddit
 - [ ] recompute the optimized composition for "Variety's Overrated", idea from Konstamonsta on Reddit
 - [ ] show challenges for each champions when hovering them
 - [ ] responsiveness for mobile